fbpx

 What is Float Porn?

-Here’s the wonderful aspect of this stranded knitting technique – the ‘wrong’ side is not just the backstage to the color show happening on the front; it’s a world of its own.
+Here’s the wonderful aspect of this stranded knitting technique.
+The ‘wrong’ side is not just the backstage to the color show happening on the front; it’s a world of its own.
 Around here, we lovingly call it “floatporn.”
 Why?
-Because those floats of yarn on the back?
-Simply stunning when done in balance and harmony.
+Because of those floats of yarn on the back!
+It’s simply stunning when worked in balance and harmony.
 They’re the unsung heroes, the intricate network that holds our colorwork canvas together.

 The term celebrates the often unseen side of colorwork knitting, where the carried yarns, or “floats,” create their own intricate pattern on the reverse side of the fabric.

-Have floats that are twisted around each other, or too night, or too loose and the entire knitted fabric can be a mess.
-But when the floats are perfectly balanced, the ‘wrong’ side is a work of art.
+Have floats twisted around each other, too tight or too loose, and the entire knitted fabric can be a mess.
+Yet when floats balance perfectly, the ‘wrong’ side is a work of art.

 The image showcases a beautifully knitted hat laid flat on a wooden surface, providing a clear view of the intricate colorwork pattern.
 The pattern features an array of vibrant colors forming a complex, kaleidoscopic design.
 The lower part of the hat has a ribbed band in a teal color, which provides a nice contrast to the multicolored body of the hat.
 Overlaying the image is a stylized text that reads "Kaleidoscope Harmony Hat," followed by "Free Knit Hat Pattern," indicating that the pattern for this hat is available for free.
 The design elements and color scheme of the hat are typical of Marly Bird's distinctive and colorful style in knitwear.